 \section{Conclusions}

-Uncertainty quantification in the Boltzmann - Poisson system is crucial by the own probabilistic nature of the problem, due to the high number of particles involved, as well as due to its quantum features.
-The study of the randomness in the temperature is a good first test case, both for reasons related to Physics, as the environment temperature can fluctuate, and related to Applied Math, since the temperature is a scalar random variable that introduces randomness in the collision term.
-Our simulations of Stochastic Galerkin for Boltzmann - Poisson assuming a random temperature in an electron - phonon collision operator show a coefficient $\alpha_1$ related to randomness whose variations are located in similar regions of the phase space as for the average term $\alpha_0$ with no randomness, however with finer and more pronunciated variations.
+Uncertainty quantification in the Boltzmann-Poisson system is crucial by the own probabilistic nature of the problem due to the high number of particles involved and due to its quantum mechanical features.
+Studying randomness in the temperature is an important leading example, both for reasons stemming from the physical nature of the problem -- as the environment temperature may fluctuate -- as well as related to the mathematical aspects, since the temperature is a scalar random variable that introduces randomness in the collision term and more precisely in the coefficients multiplying the Dirac delta distributions appearing in the electron-phonon collisions by the Fermi golden rule.

+Our numerical results for the stochastic Galerkin method for the Boltzmann-Poisson system, assuming a random temperature in an electron-phonon collision operator, show a coefficient $\alpha_1$ related to randomness, whose variations are located in similar regions of the phase space to the ones of the average term $\alpha_0$, which has no randomness but shows finer and more pronounced variations.

-Our comparison of SDG-BP with recombination terms against the no recombination case, using the mean term $\alpha_0$ in both cases to calculate the moments show only a difference in the moment (current) between this two cases.
-We have to remember that the moment is the result of the product of the density and the energy, which in their own scale don't seem to show a difference between our two cases.
-However, the moment has a value close to constant over the position domain when equilibrium is reached, and the difference in that mean value is observed between the two cases, although it is two orders of magnitude below the average value of the current (Figure \ref{fig:CompareMomentum}).
-We must remember that we are working with a truncated random expansion up to first order in $z$, which discards therefore terms of order $z^2$ whose average is non-zero over the domain, for example, of a uniform distribution.
-This might be one explanation for the slight difference in the momentum values for the random and 'deterministic' simulations.
+Our comparison of SDG-BP with recombination terms against the no-recombination case, using the mean term $\alpha_0$ in both cases to calculate the moments, shows only a difference in the moment (current) between these two cases.
+We have to remember that the moment is the product of density and energy, which on their own scales do not seem to exhibit a large difference between these two cases.
+However, the moment has a value close to a constant over the position domain when equilibrium is reached, and the difference in this mean value is observed between the two cases, although it is two orders of magnitude below the average value of the current (Figure~\ref{fig:CompareMomentum}).
+Here a truncated random expansion up to first order in~$z$ was employed, which therefore discards terms of order $z^2$ whose average is non-zero over the domain.
+This is the likely explanation for the slight difference in the momentum values between the random and deterministic simulations.